FAQ for Parents & Families

 Yes.
 Each student is permitted to have one (1) advisor to support them in the accountability

-in the meeting.
-Having support is valuable to all students and that is an advisor’s
+valuable to all students and that is an advisor’s role in this case.

 Does my student need a lawyer for the accountability process at LSU?

-Can my student appeal your accountability decision?
+Can my student appeal the accountability outcome?

 for clarification.
 Deadlines are important in the appeal process.
+Upon accepting an

 How will academic misconduct issues impact my student’s job or graduate school search?